RetargetApp makes online advertising easy and efficient. What’s more important, however, is that it lets online stores save time and…

 4. Use smart email marketing

-Emails are a great help in building lifelong relationships with customers.
+Emails are a great help in building lifelong relationships with customers (sometimes called relationship marketing).
 Your brand needs to use the right strategy for email marketing, and sending typical “spammy” marketing messages to your customers’ inbox isn’t it.
 To make it work for customer relationship building, you need to pay attention to the quality of the content of your email and know your buyer persona.

 Keep the tone friendly but professional with your customers and try to share content that is more likely to interest them.
 Give your emails a personal touch to show your online customers that every one of them is important to your business.
 For better communications create more targeted email campaigns.
 When sending out promotions to your existing customers make sure you handpicked them to their interests and shopping habits.